uon-language/specification/spec.md

 }
 ```

+Notice that references are resolved because they are no longer accessible from the subset.

 ### Linked list

 The example below represents a Git repository with linked references.
 When serialized, one can choose to flatten or not the references.